stepanoffweb/Layout_Practise/README.md

 # Layout_Practise
   This repo is a collection of sites.
+To see separate project just go to it branch and follow the instruction.

 ## FirstPortfolio (first_portfolio branch):
   Simple 3-sections layout with WOW and Animation libs.